 evidence-based lifestyle change program that helps prevent and treat many

 chronic diseases.
 According to a report by the US Department of Health and

 Human Services, 80 percent of chronic diseases, like obesity, diabetes,

 hypertension, and high cholesterol, can be prevented with better lifestyle

 choices in nutrition, activity and emotional health.

-p.m., the program offers a custom fitness evaluation, individual nutritional
+p.m., the program offers a custom fitness evaluation, a wellness visit with a

-guidance, one-on-one coaching, and small, interactive health seminars so
+activity, and small, interactive health seminars and discussions so

 participants can make a commitment to a healthier life.
 Each participant also